lucastorterotot/ltstyle/README.md

 ```
 sudo apt-get install texlive-full
 ```
-If your pdfTeX version is older than the one shown above, consider switching to [the 18.04 branch of this package](https://gitlab.com/lucastorterotot/ltstyle/-/tree/18.04).
+If your LaTeX2e or pdfTeX version are older than these shown above, consider switching to older versions of the package listed below:
+-[`18.04`](https://gitlab.com/lucastorterotot/ltstyle/-/tree/18.04) for LaTeX2e 2017-04-15 and pdfTeX 3.14159265-2.6-1.40.18.

 2. Get this package
 ```